 Pegged as the ‘County Antrim BBQ Specialist’ by Belfast Live, Jim Moore is all about the grilled goods.

-With an Instagram page that would make you believe it is summer all-year round, Jim is passionate about cooking from scratch in the great outdoors, having made his dinners from almost every beauty spot there is in Northern Ireland.
+With an Instagram page that would make you believe it is summer all year round, Jim is passionate about cooking from scratch in the great outdoors.
+He has made his dinners from almost every beauty spot in Northern Ireland.

-Jim’s roster of clients include a mix of big-names and local staples such as Centra, Kamado Joe, Weber Grills, Meater and Corrie’s Butchers.
+Jim’s roster of clients includes both big-names and local staples, such as Centra, Kamado Joe, Weber Grills, Meater, and Corrie’s Butchers.

-But of course we couldn’t choose just five!
-Here’s a few more food influencers that we love:
+But of course, we couldn’t choose just five!
+Here are a few more food influencers that we love:

 Food Influencers in Belfast: How Businesses and Brands Can Benefit from Collaborating with These Food Influencers